freeverseio/laos-public-docs/guides/api/minting.md

 ```

 :::warning
- Contract addresses must be provided in lowercase format in all mutations
+Contract addresses must currently be provided in lowercase format in all mutations.
+In future releases, address parsing will be case insensitive.
 :::

 :::info